Western Welding Academy Costs: Tuition, Housing, and Total Breakdown

 Tuition, Fees, and What’s Included

-You’ll find program tuition at Western Welding Academy ranges from $4,800 for the Welder I – SMAW Basic Welding course up to $24,340 for the Welder V – Professional Pipe Welder track.
+Program tuition at Western Welding Academy varies by track.
+It ranges from $4,800 for the Welder I – SMAW Basic Welding course up to $27,600 for the Professional Pipe Welder track.

 Housing, Utilities, and Living Costs